sagemath/trac_to_gh/Issue 8641.md

 # Issue 8641: "sage -t" should exit with nonzero exit code if doctests fail

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8641

 Original creator: ddrake